sebastian-meckovski/CNC-File-Editor-QT5/README.md

 # CNC File Editor

+A .NET WPF Version of this application can be found [here](https://github.com/sebastian-meckovski/CNC-File-Editor)

 The CNC File Editor is a versatile tool tailored for efficient manipulation of .hop and .txt files, crucial for CNC machine operation.